Jake-guerrero/Learned/README.md

 # Learned

-This GitHub repo is to showcase what I have learned by either the Udemy website or through Code:You.
-This repo will show the python, pandas and SQL that I finished or working on at the time.
+This GitHub repo is to showcase what I have learned by either the Udemy website or through Code:You, a free coding bootcamp.
+This repo will show the python, pandas, R and SQL that I finished or working on at the time.

-Some things that I have finished are:
+Some coding topics that I have learned are:

 1. Fizzbuzz
 2. Caeser Cipher